python-trio/trio/README.rst

      - run_in_worker_process... hmm. pickleability is a problem.
        - trio.Local(pickle=True)?

-   - do we need a socket.accept_nowait?
+   - do we need "batched accept" / socket.accept_nowait?
+     (I suspect the same question applies for sendto/recvfrom)

      https://bugs.python.org/issue27906 suggests that we do
      and it's trivial to implement b/c it doesn't require any IOCP